Theobroma cacao: History of cultivation

+Domestication

+The cacao tree, native of the Amazon rainforest, was first domesticated at least 5,300 years ago, in equatorial South America from the Santa Ana-La Florida (SALF) site in what is present-day southeast Ecuador (Zamora-Chinchipe Province) by the Mayo-Chinchipe culture before being introduced in Mesoamerica.

-Cultivation, use, and cultural elaboration of cacao were early and extensive in Mesoamerica.
-Ceramic vessels with residues from the preparation of cacao beverages have been found at archaeological sites dating back to the Early Formative (1900–900 BC) period.
+In Mesoamerica, ceramic vessels with residues from the preparation of cacao beverages have been found from the Early Formative (1900–900 BC) period.
 For example, one such vessel found at an Olmec archaeological site on the Gulf Coast of Veracruz, Mexico dates cacao's preparation by pre-Olmec peoples as early as 1750 BC.
-On the Pacific coast of Chiapas, Mexico, a Mokaya archaeological site provides evidence of cacao beverages dating even earlier, to 1900 BC.

-The initial domestication was probably related to the making of a fermented, thus alcoholic, beverage.
+On the Pacific coast of Chiapas, Mexico, a Mokaya archaeological site provides evidence of even earlier cacao beverages, to 1900 BC.
+The initial domestication was probably related to the making of a fermented alcoholic beverage.
 In 2018, researchers who analysed the genome of cultivated cacao trees concluded that the domesticated cacao trees all originated from a single domestication event that occurred about 3,600 years ago somewhere in Central America.

+Ancient uses

 Several mixtures of cacao are described in ancient texts, for ceremonial or medicinal, as well as culinary, purposes.
 Some mixtures included maize, chili, vanilla (Vanilla planifolia), and honey.
 Archaeological evidence for use of cacao, while relatively sparse, has come from the recovery of whole cacao beans at Uaxactun, Guatemala and from the preservation of wood fragments of the cacao tree at Belize sites including Cuello and Pulltrouser Swamp.
 In addition, analysis of residues from ceramic vessels has found traces of theobromine and caffeine in early formative vessels from Puerto Escondido, Honduras (1100–900 BC) and in middle formative vessels from Colha, Belize (600–400 BC) using similar techniques to those used to extract chocolate residues from four classic period (around 400 AD) vessels from a tomb at the Maya archaeological site of Rio Azul.
 As cacao is the only known commodity from Mesoamerica containing both of these alkaloid compounds, it seems likely these vessels were used as containers for cacao drinks.
 In addition, cacao is named in a hieroglyphic text on one of the Rio Azul vessels.
 Cacao is also believed to have been ground by the Aztecs and mixed with tobacco for smoking purposes.
 Cocoa was being domesticated by the Mayo Chinchipe of the upper Amazon around 3,000 BC.